isomerpages/isomerpages-isomergovsg/pages/faq.md

 breadcrumb: FAQ
 ---

-### **Can my agency website switch over to Isomer Pages?**
+### **Can my agency website switch over to Isomer?**

-Isomer Pages is meant for informational services - this means that it is suitable for most corporate websites (Hotels Licensing Board, GovTech corporate websites) and other microsites (e.g. mc.gov.sg and National Digital Identity).
+Isomer is meant for informational services - this means that it is suitable for most corporate websites (Hotels Licensing Board, GovTech corporate websites) and other microsites (e.g. mc.gov.sg and National Digital Identity).

 Some websites have both informational and transactional features.
-Isomer Pages can cover the informational portion of such websites.
+Isomer can cover the informational portion of such websites.
 The informational portion of the website can then contain hyperlinks to the transactional portion of your website.

 Please feel free to reach out to us if you have any questions.